List of Coronation Street characters introduced in 2011: Joseph Brown

 Joseph Brown, played by Lucca-Owen Warwick from December 2011 to March 2015, and William Flanagan since October 2017, made his first on screen appearance on 23 December 2011.
 Joseph is the son of Chesney Brown (Sam Aston) and Katy Armstrong (Georgia May Foote).
-Flanagan is the twin brother of Isabella Flanagan, who plays Joseph's cousin Hope Stape.
-Flanagan's other sister, Amelia Flanagan, plays April Windsor in Emmerdale.
+Flanagan is the twin brother of Isabella Flanagan, who plays Joseph's on screen cousin Hope Stape.
+Flanagan's elder sister, Amelia Flanagan, plays April Windsor in Emmerdale.

 Shortly after Chesney and Katy begin living together, Katy decides she wants a baby and falls pregnant.
 Her father, Owen Armstrong (Ian Puleston-Davies), is not pleased and suggests Katy have an abortion.
 Katy considers the idea when she thinks Chesney has left her, but chooses to keep her baby.
-In December 2011, Katy goes into labour while acting in the Christmas nativity play.
+In December 2011, Katy goes into labor while acting in the Christmas nativity play.
 Chesney is out delivering Christmas trees and rushes back to be with her.
 Anna Windass (Debbie Rush) and Chesney's sister Fiz Stape (Jenny McAlpine) help deliver the baby.
 Katy and Chesney name their son Joseph Peter but struggles to look after him.
-Katy leaves him alone when she realises she that she needs to go to the bank, but gets back in time to meet Chesney.
+Katy leaves him alone when she realizes she that she needs to go to the bank, but gets back in time to meet Chesney.
 In 2012, Katy asks Anna's adoptive daughter Faye Butler (Ellie Leach) to look after Joseph, while she goes out.
 Faye tries to cook herself some food and when she goes outside to empty the bin, she gets locked out and a fire starts.
 Owen breaks in and saves Joseph, telling Chesney that he will look after him.
 Katy doubts her parenting skills, but after talking to her sister Izzy Armstrong (Cherylee Houston), she and Chesney continue to raise Joseph together.

 In 2013, Katy has an affair with Ryan Connor (Sol Heras).
 At first, he stays with Katy but starts visiting Chesney and his new girlfriend Sinead Tinker (Katie McGlynn) more frequently.
 When Katy ends her relationship with Ryan, she and Joseph move in with Owen and Anna.
 When Katy's mother, Linda Hancock (Jacqueline Leonard), returns out of the blue in early 2015, she asks Katy to live in Portugal with her.
 Despite initially refusing to let Joseph go, Chesney tells Katy that they should go for a better life.
 Joseph leaves with Katy to Portugal in March 2015.
 Chesney and Sinead visit Joseph in late 2015.
-In October 2017, Izzy receives a phonecall from Owen, revealing that Katy has been killed in a car accident in Portugal, and that Joseph is staying with Linda.
+In October 2017, Izzy receives a phone call from Owen, revealing that Katy has been killed in a car accident in Portugal, and that Joseph is staying with Linda.
 Upon hearing of Katy's death, Chesney, who is in hospital recovering after collapsing, discharges himself and travels to Portugal to collect Joseph and bring him back to Weatherfield.
 Joseph struggles to settle in and reconnect with his father.